Feyerabend/vm/ps/APPLE.md

 enabled the transfer of what was seen on the screen to be printed in relatively high detail, such as 300 dpi.

+Interesting enough the LaserWriter had a Motorola 68000 at 12 MHz, and memory of 1.5 MB (at least initially), while a typical MacPlus had a Motorola 68000 at 8 Mhz with a memory starting at 1 MB RAM, but, to my experience, often was upgraded with 2 or 4 in the late 80s.

 Initially, the Macintosh did not have a strong start upon its launch.
 However, desktop publishing (DTP) and other software made it a much more appealing product in critical markets at the right time.